Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 18 Oktober 2025 06.23.05 UTC
+- WIB: Sabtu, 18 Oktober 2025 08.53.54 UTC
-- WITA: Sabtu, 18 Oktober 2025 07.23.05 UTC
+- WITA: Sabtu, 18 Oktober 2025 09.53.54 UTC
-- WIT: Sabtu, 18 Oktober 2025 08.23.05 UTC
+- WIT: Sabtu, 18 Oktober 2025 10.53.54 UTC

 Kutipan Inspiratif:
-"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: technology
+Kategori: attitude